idra-lab/ros2_effort_controller/README.md

 ![build badge](https://github.com/lucabeber/effort_controller/actions/workflows/rolling.yml/badge.svg)

-This branch implements command the joint configuration to the [lbr_stack](https://github.com/idra-lab/lbr_fri_ros2_stack) KUKA hardware interface so it allows `Cartesian Impedance Control` as well as `Joint Position Control` depending on the command input chosen as `client_command_mode` in the hardware interface.
+This branch implements command the joint configuration to the [lbr_stack](https://github.com/idra-lab/lbr_fri_ros2_stack) KUKA hardware interface so it allows Cartesian and Joint Impedance Control as well as Joint Position Control depending on the command input chosen as `client_command_mode` in the hardware interface.

 This controller is designed to be used with the KUKA FRI in `POSITION` command mode.
 To switch FRI Command Mode you need to update the following line in the `LBRServer.java` application, chosing between the two controller.
 ```